kendo-labs/awesome-kendo-ui/readme.md

 * [Kendo UI Getting Started](http://codylindley.github.io/the-kendo-ui-book/) - Everything you need to know to get started with Kendo UI.
 * [Kendo UI Mobile Guide](http://www.kendouimobileguide.com/) - An opinionated guide prescribing the ideal usage of Kendo UI mobile widgets and application tools for building web platform sites or applications to be run on phones and tablets.
+* [Kendo UI - Nuts and Bolts](http://old-store.falafel.com/store/training-guides/kendo-ui-nuts-and-bolts) - The book is intended for web developers and designers that want to use the Kendo UI framework and widgets to build responsive applications with HTML5, CSS and JavaScript/jQuery.

 ## Tutorials: